Tryout Information2023-2024 First week of Sports by Season

-Once you complete the online Family Athletic registration, upload the PDF copy of your MSHSAA Physical packet (or bring the packet to the Activities Office), take the ImPact test, and pay all outstanding fines, the student needs to stop by the Activities Office to get their final clearance.
+Once you complete the online Family Athletic registration, upload the PDF copy of your MSHSAA Physical packet (or bring the packet to the Activities or Main Office), take the ImPact test, and pay all outstanding fines, the student needs to stop by the Activities Office to get their final clearance.
 The system does not automatically generate this.
 Your Family Athletic Registration Account will say "Pending" once you register & won't change status or send an automatic email for final clearance.
-Students must come to the Activities Office (unless instructed otherwise) to get their final clearance by the cut-off date; clearances will not be issued after the cut-off date or on the first day of tryouts/practices.
-Students must give the final clearance to their coach in order to participate.
 If the student does not have a final clearance to give the coach on the first day of tryouts/practices, they may not participate.

 STUDENT-ATHLETE ATTENDANCE FOR PARTICIPATION IN COMPETITION